Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Numerical discretization and general estimates

 where the error term is, for $s\in[\ti,\tip]$, defined as $R(s):= \theta R^I(s)+(1-\theta)R^E(s)$ where

-\begin{remark} For the error analysis here and in the following section we always understand the set of RVs $\{(Y_\ti,\bar{Z}_\ti)\}_{\ti\in \pi}$ as the true solution of the BSDE on the partition points $\ti\in\pi$ but in the set-up of \eqref{eq:Yexp} and \eqref{eq:Zexp}.
-We emphasize that our numerical scheme does not aim at approximating $Z$ itself over $\pi$ but the family $\{\bar Z_\ti\}_{\ti\in\pi}$. \end{remark}
+\begin{remark} For the error analysis here and in the following section, we always understand the set of RVs $\{(Y_\ti,\bar{Z}_\ti)\}_{\ti\in\pi}$ as the true solution of the BSDE on the partition points $\ti\in\pi$ but in the set-up of (\ref{eqYexp}) and (\ref{eqZexp}).
+We emphasize that our numerical scheme does not aim at approximating $Z$ itself over $\pi$ but the family $\{ \bar Z_\ti\}_{\ti\in\pi}$. \end{remark}

 The order of the approximation depends on the smoothness of driver $f$ and the properties of the other coefficients.
-Ignoring the error term $R$ we find the discretization scheme stated in \eqref{eq:Y}-\eqref{eq:Z}.
-We point out that we aim at $1$st order schemes, so setting $Z_N=0$ is not an issue.
-For a higher order schemes, $Z_T$ needs to be approximated in a more robust fashion, e.g. following \eqref{boundforZT}, $Z_T =(\nabla_x g)(X_T)\sigma(T,X_T) \approx (\nabla_x g)(X_N)\sigma(T,X_N)=Z_N$ (under the extra assumption that $\nabla g$ is Lipschitz).
+Ignoring the error term $R$, we find the discretization scheme stated in (\ref{eqY})--(\ref{eqZ}).
+We point out that we aim at first-order schemes, so setting $Z_N=0$ is not an issue.
+For a higher order schemes, $Z_T$ needs to be approximated in a more robust fashion, for example, following (\ref{boundforZT}), $Z_T =(\nabla_x g)(X_T)\sigma(T,X_T) \approx(\nabla_x g)(X_N)\sigma(T,X_N)=Z_N$ (under the extra assumption that $\nabla g$ is Lipschitz).

-We can already estimate the error on the terminal conditions, which is the first group of terms in the global error estimate from the Fundamental Lemma \ref{lem:fundamental}.
+We can already estimate the error on the terminal conditions, which is the first group of terms in the global error estimate from the Fundamental Lemma~\ref{lemfundamental}.

-\begin{lemma} Let (HX0), (HY0) hold.
-Then there exists a constant $c$ such that (recall \eqref{Z-bar-ti-pi})
+\begin{lemma} Let \textup{(HX0)}, \textup{(HY0)} hold.
+Then there exists a constant $c$ such that [recall (\ref{Z-bar-ti-pi})]

-where $\gamma$ is the order of the approximation $\{X_i\}_{i = 0, \ldots, N}$ of $X$ (according to \eqref{eq:SDEdiscretizationL2}).
+where $\gamma$ is the order of the approximation $\{X_i\}_{i = 0, \ldots, N}$ of $X$ [according to (\ref{eqSDEdiscretizationL2})].

 Assume that $g\in C^1_b$ and that $\nabla g$ is Lipschitz continuous.
-Define $Z_N:=(\nabla_x g)(X_N)\sigma(T,X_N)$ then $\bE[\abs{\bar{Z}_\tN - Z_N }^2h] \le c\, h^2$. \end{lemma}
+Define $Z_N:=(\nabla_x g)(X_N)\sigma(T,X_N)$ then $\bE[\llvert\bar{Z}_\tN- Z_N \rrvert^2h] \le c h^2$. \end{lemma}